 when it comes to a night out, Cancun is the opposite of chill, although there are still a few quiet places to drink if you prefer a more peaceful scene.
 Cancun’s party scene is exactly why it has been a popular spring break destination for decades.

-Book this Coco Bongo Nightclub experience here if you want to experience a night of fun in Cancun.
+Book this Coco Bongo Nightclub experience here to experience a fun night in Cancun.

 Tulum offers a more chill nightlife centered mostly on local bars, casual drinks, and amazing cocktails in upmarket beach establishments.
 Note that there are no proper nightclubs in Tulum.
 But there are drinks served in most local restaurants.

 That being said, most bars stay late and play great music so visitors can still enjoy a party if they want to.
-Tulum is also a host to some music festivals each year, such as Day Zero, a banging techno festival.
+Tulum also hosts some music festivals each year, such as Day Zero, a banging techno festival.

 Cenotes in Cancun